savi-lang/savi/spec/compiler/local.mare.spec.md

 ---

-It complains when trying to read or consume a local variable after a preceding consume.
+It complains when trying to read a local variable after a preceding consume.

 ```mare
   x = "value"